Workspace ONE UEM Windows Multiuser

 If the first attempt to sign into a domain-joined device fails, Workspace ONE will wait two minutes before trying again.
 This will be repeated three times.
 If Workspace ONE is unable to silently checkout the device, the Intelligent Hub will then prompt the user to enter credentials, and the device will subsequently be reassigned.

 To perform user reassignment, the current user must sign out of Windows.
-Performing a User Switch is not supported.
-It is recommended to leverage a policy to block User Switching on devices that will be frequently switching users.
+Performing a user switch is not supported.
+It is recommended to leverage a policy to block user switching on devices that will be frequently changing users.

 - Single user